sujoff/kvm-playbooks-aramco-/README.md

 # Ansible Playbook for Cockpit and KVM Installation

 This repository contains Ansible playbooks for installing Cockpit with `cockpit-machines` on five Linux hosts.
-The playbooks ensure the removal of any existing KVM installation before performing a fresh installation of KVM, Cockpit, and Cockpit Machines.
+The playbooks will perform the removal of any existing KVM installation before performing a fresh installation of KVM, Cockpit, and Cockpit Machines.

 ## Table of Contents
 - [Prerequisites](#prerequisites)